 If the pot doesn't have drainage, make sure the roots are not under water, flip it upside down if necessary to get out any excess water.

-You can also mist the leaves every now and then to keep them fresh and strong.
+You can also mist the leaves and flowers when in bloom as often as possible to keep them fresh and strong.

 The water you use should ideally be lukewarm or at room temperature.